Nats-ji/Cyberpunk-Open-Sesame-Mod/README.md

 ## Feature

-Open locked doors with a single keypress.
+- Open locked doors with a single keypress.
+- Unlock Vehicles doors, also work Judy, Kerry, River, Panam's cars.

 The default key is set to `E`.
 You can change it at Line 2 in the `init.lua` file.
 You can find Key Codes at https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes